15 sophisticated pink paint colors recommended by interior designers

 (Image credit: Crown)

-“A mid-toned, muted rose which evokes a warm, comforting feel to any space.
+“A mid-toned, muted rose that evokes a warm, comforting feel to any space.
 With its grayish/red hue, it’s an incredibly soft shade that is easy to live with and which suits all spaces" says Justyna.

-View Cross Stitch Matt Emulsion Paint by Crown at Homebase (opens in new tab).
+View Cross Stitch Matt Emulsion Paint by Crown at Homebase.

 14. Pink Dynasty by Benjamin Moore